gabrielhermel/OC_FS_P2/README.md

 | `getIdsByName()` | Builds a lookup table for navigation |
 | `getCountryDetailsById(id)` | Returns detailed statistics for a specific country |

-All HTTP errors are caught and logged, with user-facing messages displayed.

 ---

 ### Data Models